2015–16 Austrian Football Bundesliga: Mode

 In the 2015/16 season were ten clubs in 36 rounds against each other, as in previous years.
 Each team played twice at home and twice away against every other team.

 Because the European Cup results of the Austrian team in the 2014–15 season, they fell at the end of the season back to 16th place of the UEFA coefficient.
 Therefore, the Bundesliga and the ÖFB Cup played only one starting position for the Champions League and two in the Europa League in the 2015/16 season.
 The champions of the Bundesliga is entitled to participate in the qualification for the UEFA Champions League and rises to the second qualifying round: The cup winners, runners-up and third place in the Bundesliga games, play in the qualification for the UEFA Europa League and depending on the results, get in the third, second or first round in the competition.
-The initial rounds can shift due to the selection of players in favor of the Austrian National Team, from the defending champion of the Champions League or Europa League.
+The initial rounds can shift due to the selection of players in favor of the Austria national team, from the defending champion of the Champions League or Europa League.
 After the Cup victory went to FC Red Bull Salzburg, who qualified for the Champions League, the fourth international position fell to the fourth place team in the Bundesliga.
 Coincidentally, this was also the Cup finalist, FC Admira Wacker Mödling.

 The last placed team in the top division, the Bundesliga, SV Grödig, should have relegated to the First League, but withdrew from the professional sector at the end of the season.